microsoft/debug-adapter-protocol/specification.md

   presentationHint?: 'normal' | 'emphasize' | 'deemphasize';

   /**
-   * The (optional) origin of this source: possible values 'internal module',
+   * The optional origin of this source.
+For example, 'internal module',
    * 'inlined content from source map', etc.
    */
   origin?: string;